 As a student of this master’s programme, you will develop a solid grasp of computer systems and networks through a broad, yet in-depth, training experience in the field of Computer science and engineering.

 You will acquire theoretical knowledge and engineering skills in cyber security, computer systems engineering, dependable real-time systems, and distributed computing and systems.

 The master's programme instils a set of essential skills that prepare you to work in Information and Computing Technology (ICT).

 In the master's programme, you will learn to design methodologies used to construct computer systems and networks.
-Such methodologies include Fault-tolerant distributed algorithm design, Concurrent programming, Computer systems engineering and secure and Dependable systems design.
+Such methodologies include fault-tolerant distributed algorithm design, concurrent programming, computer systems engineering, and secure and dependable systems design.
 The coursework is designed to develop both your theoretical knowledge and practical expertise.

 For example, you will learn how to:

-- analyse performance and system design limitations (Distributed computing) and
+- Analyse performance and system design limitations (distributed computing)

-Rather than concentrating on a single aspect of computer systems and networks, the courses provide the broad, practical and up-to-date experience required by major ICT companies who develop computer systems and networks.
+Rather than concentrating on a single aspect of computer systems and networks, the courses provide the broad, practical, and up-to-date experience required by major ICT companies that develop computer systems and networks.

 The Computer systems and networks master’s programme trains professionals in the field of Computer science and engineering.
-We welcome applications from graduates of Computer science, Computer engineering, Information engineering, Software engineering, Electrical engineering, Mechatronics, Mathematics and Physics.
-You should identify yourself as someone who understands the connection between the systems and hardware and also be able to programme (write code).
+We welcome applications from graduates of Computer science, Computer engineering, Information engineering, Software engineering, Electrical engineering, Mechatronics, Mathematics, and Physics.
+You should be able to understand the connection between the systems and hardware and also be able to programme (write code).

 The subjects of computer networks and architecture and distributed systems are fundamental areas in the Computer systems and networks master’s programme.
 The courses included in the programme plan handle topics such as real-time systems and cyber security.